Ralf J. Sommer: Scientific career

-Sommer studied biology at the RWTH Aachen University, at the University of Tübingen and at the Ludwig Maximilian University of Munich where he obtained his Diplom degree in 1989 and earned his Ph.D. in the lab of Diethard Tautz on a study of the evolution of segmentation genes in insects in 1992.
+Sommer studied biology at the RWTH Aachen University, at the University of Tübingen and at LMU Munich where he obtained his Diplom degree in 1989 and obtained his Ph.D. in the lab of Diethard Tautz on a study of the evolution of segmentation genes in insects in 1992.
 His work was one of the first molecular studies in the field of evolutionary developmental biology (evo-devo in short), a discipline that started its revival in the late 1980s and early 1990s.
-From 1993-1995 he was a Research Fellow at the California Institute of Technology in Pasadena.
-Since 1999, he has been Director of the department Evolutionary Biology at the Max Planck Institute for Developmental Biology in Tübingen, Germany and was appointed Adjunct Professor (Honorarprofessor) at the University of Tübingen in 2002.
+From 1993 to 1995, he was a research fellow at the California Institute of Technology in Pasadena.
+Since 1999, he has been director of the department for evolutionary biology at the Max Planck Institute for Developmental Biology in Tübingen, Germany and was appointed Adjunct Professor (Honorarprofessor) at the University of Tübingen in 2002.
 He is awardee of the FALCON Prize of the German Society for Cell Biology and was head co-organizer of the 19th International C. elegans Conference, UCLA, USA in 2013.
-In 2015 he was elected as an EMBO member.
+In 2015, he was elected as an EMBO member.